nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The GUI will change the contents of its placeholders accordingly if other commands aside from another `OpenCommand` is called afterwards.

 ##### Usage
-Given below is an example usage scenario and how the `OpenCommand` mechanism behaves at each step.
+Given below is an example usage scenario and how the Open mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time. `QuickCache` will be initialized with the initial state.